 What is true of skating is also true of life.

-You can read the rest of his article here.
 The takeaway from this message is that it is only through “failing,” through pushing ourselves to try new things and learn new skills, are we ever able to get better and move forward in life.

 You shouldn’t be afraid of failure, nor should you view your past “failures” as dead ends.
 Instead, approach your failures with the mindset of “failing forward,” as Eric Kim describes it—learn from your mistakes, and use the experience as an opportunity to do better next time.